The Fake News Effect: Experimentally Identifying Motivated Reasoning Using Trust in News: Main Results

 \subsection{Discussion}

 The experimental results strongly favor the hypothesis of motivated reasoning with politically-motivated beliefs over the null hypothesis of Bayesian updating.
-Politically-motivated reasoning also fits the data better than a theory of confirmation bias, general over- or under-inference, and an unmotivated misunderstanding of the questions.
+Motivated reasoning also fits the data better than unmotivated patterns of over- or under-inference.
 Subjects significantly over-trust Pro-Party news and Fake News in an environment with uninformative signals, real monetary stakes, and little room for self-deception.

-Motivated reasoning may explain one form of prior-confirming bias in which people update further in the direction of their prior than a Bayesian would.
-That is, priors often reflect motivated beliefs, and detection of prior-confirming biases may in fact be detecting motivated reasoning (e.g. \cite{ER11}).
+These results show that political motives are necessary to consider in addition to prior beliefs when predicting how people respond to new information.
+In fact, motivated reasoning can partly explain one why people update further in the direction of their prior than a Bayesian would.
+When priors reflect motivated beliefs, a method that detects prior-confirming biases in belief updating may be detecting motivated reasoning instead (e.g. \cite{ER11}).

 The results in \Cref{changing-guesses} relate to the effect of motivated reasoning on political polarization.
 Not only do subjects polarize in beliefs about the veracity of news, they polarize in their beliefs about the questions themselves, despite receiving uninformative signals. \textcite{GS11} find only modest differences in the media that liberals and conservatives consume, and motivated reasoning can help explain why people polarize even if they consume similar media outlets.

-Results also indicate that the beliefs people find most attractive are \textit{even further apart} than their current beliefs, and that they have not yet reached their highest-motive beliefs.
-One reason that people do not already hold the beliefs they find most attractive is that motivated reasoners are still affected by information; the amount of distortion in updating is constrained by there being actual informational content.
+Results also suggest that the beliefs people are motivated by are not necessarily optimistic ones, but are rather ones that support their political identity.\footnote{In fact, \textcite{T-WPa} shows that absent politics, optimism about the world plays a negligible role in motivated reasoning.} Furthermore, these results indicate that beliefs people find attractive are \textit{even further apart} than their current beliefs.
+One reason that people do not already hold their most-preferred beliefs is that motivated reasoners are still affected by information; the amount of distortion in updating is constrained by actual informational content.
 Motivated reasoners who receive precise signals would in fact become \textit{less} polarized.